rails/rails/guides/source/getting_started.md

 </table>
 ```

-Now if you go to +http://localhost:3000/posts+ you will see a list of all the posts that you have created.
+Now if you go to `http://localhost:3000/posts` you will see a list of all the posts that you have created.

 ### Adding links

 You can now create, show, and list posts.
 Now let's add some links to
 navigate through pages.

-Open +app/views/welcome/index.html.erb+ and modify it as follows:
+Open `app/views/welcome/index.html.erb` and modify it as follows:

 ```ruby
 <h1>Hello, Rails!</h1>
 <%= link_to "My Blog", :controller => "posts" %>
 ```

-The +link_to+ method is one of Rails' built-in view helpers.
+The `link_to` method is one of Rails' built-in view helpers.
 It creates a
 hyperlink based on text to display and where to go - in this case, to the path
 for posts.

-Let's add links to the other views as well, starting with adding this "New Post" link to +app/views/posts/index.html.erb+, placing it above the +&lt;table&gt;+ tag:
+Let's add links to the other views as well, starting with adding this "New Post" link to `app/views/posts/index.html.erb`, placing it above the `&lt;table&gt;` tag:

 ```erb
 <%= link_to 'New post', :action => :new %>
 ```

 This link will allow you to bring up the form that lets you create a new post.
-You should also add a link to this template -- +app/views/posts/new.html.erb+ -- to go back to the +index+ action.
+You should also add a link to this template -- `app/views/posts/new.html.erb` -- to go back to the `index` action.
 Do this by adding this underneath the form in this template:

 ```erb
 <%= form_for :post do |f| %>